 drwxrws--- 2 root accounting 0 Jan 6 15:52 finance

-You can test these directory permissions by logging into your client computer as either 'picasso' or 'newhart' to validate that the privileges are correct for each user.
+- Test the directory permissions by logging into your client computer as either 'picasso' or 'newhart' to validate that the privileges are correct for each user

-You should now be able to successfully setup an environment with two exports, correlating to two different groups with a best practice set of permissions.
-Utilize this walkthrough to help setup your own exports, users, and groups that fit your environment.
+You should now be able to successfully setup an environment with two exports correlating to two different groups

 Like what you see?
 Share this article with your network!